kongand/escala/README.md

 1) `git clone https://github.com/kongand/escala.git`

-2) Create an .env file at the root of this project and copy-paste content from .env.example into it.
+2) `cd escala`

-3) `cd escala`
+3) Create an .env file at the root of this project and copy-paste content from .env.example into it.

-3) Install dependencies: `docker-compose run composer` (this may take a few minutes)
+4) Install dependencies: `docker-compose run composer` (this may take a few minutes)

-4) `docker-compose up`
+5) `docker-compose up`

-5) The system is now up and running at [localhost](http://localhost)
+6) The system is now up and running at [localhost](http://localhost)

 From here on you can always boot up this system just by running `docker-compose up`